cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 - Deployment Infrastructure

-Trained models: they can be deployed for batch processing, as a web service or with streaming data;
+**Trained models** can be deployed for batch processing, as a web service or with streaming data;

-Python functions: they can be deployed to simplify AI solutions.
+**Python functions** can be deployed to simplify AI solutions.

 ## Getting Started

-Here we are giving you a brief demonstration of Waston Machine Learning to show how simple it is to train and deploy a model.
+Here we are giving you a brief demonstration of Watson Machine Learning features to show how simple it is to train and deploy a model.

 - Create an IBM Cloud account (free) and sign in